 Reexamining the roots of Christianity has become a major endeavor among New Testament scholars.
 In an attempt to better understand and relate to Judaism in the wake of the Holocaust/Shoah, their studies have yielded some surprising admissions and necessary corrections to the way Jesus of Nazareth, Paul of Tarsus and the early Church are regarded.
-A general conclusion is that first-century Christianity was far more Jewish or Hebraic in its beliefs and practices than has been accepted for almost 2,000 years.
+A general conclusion is that the first-century Church was far more Jewish or Hebraic in its beliefs and practices than has been accepted for almost 2,000 years.

 One scholar who has pondered the implications of these rediscovered roots is John Garr, president of Restoration Foundation, which specializes in making known the Hebrew heritage of what came to be called Christianity.
 Vision publisher David Hulme interviewed him for the television program, Quest for the Real Paul.

 DH You have written: “In the middle of the second century, the Hebrew foundations of Christian faith were attacked by the first great heresy that challenged the church.”
 You also note that “some of the ideas of this heresy so permeated the church’s corporate psyche that it has not yet fully recovered its spiritual and scriptural equilibrium.”
 What was the heresy and what has been its specific effect?